 The new content includes, but is not limited to, a discussion of new camera and image acquisition interfaces, 3D sensors and technologies, 3D reconstruction, 3D object recognition, and state-of-the-art classification algorithms.
 The authors retain their balanced approach with sufficient coverage of theory and a strong focus on applications.

-Carsten Steger studied computer science at the Technical University of Munich (TUM) and received his PhD degree from TUM in 1998.
+Carsten studied computer science at the Technical University of Munich (TUM) and received his PhD degree from TUM in 1998.
 In 1996, he co-founded the company MVTec, where he heads the Research department.

-Markus Ulrich studied Geodesy and Remote Sensing at the Technical University of Munich (TUM) and received his PhD degree from TUM in 2003.
-In 2003, he joined MVTec’s Research and Development department as a software engineer.
 From 2008 until 2020 he was head of the research team.
 He has authored and co-authored scientific publications in the fields of photogrammetry and machine vision.
 Markus Ulrich also worked as a guest lecturer at TUM, where he taught close-range photogrammetry.

 He has authored and co-authored more than 40 scientific publications in the fields of photogrammetry, remote sensing, and machine vision.
 In 2003, he joined MVTec‘s Research and Development department as a software engineer.